wrapperband/DemocracyTheCitizen/README.md

 "Voting Rights" - This card represents the fundamental right to participate in democratic elections.
 Its abilities include the power to elect representatives and hold them accountable for their actions.

 "Media" - This card represents the various outlets and platforms through which information is disseminated to the public.
 Its abilities include the power to shape public opinion and influence decision-making.
 As a BowlerHatMan card, it would likely have a focus on responsible reporting and holding those in power accountable.

-"Political Party" - This card represents the organized groups that seek to shape public policy and hold political power.
-Its abilities include the ability to mobilize supporters, fundraise, and influence policy decisions.
-As a DemocracyTheCitizen, it would likely have a focus on progressive values and the common good.

 "Lobbyist" - This card represents the individuals and organizations that seek to influence policy decisions on behalf of a particular interest group.
 Its abilities include the power to sway decision-makers and shape public opinion.
 As a DemocracyTheCitizen card, it would likely have a negative connotation, representing the potentially corrupting influence of special interests.